Shifting coresets: obtaining linear-time approximations for unit disk graphs and other geometric intersection graphs: Introduction

-The maximum-weight independent set problem (WIS) also admits PTASs for UDGs, the fastest of which is geometric and attains a $(1+\eps)$-approximation in $O(n^{4\lceil2/\eps\sqrt{3}\rceil})$ time~\cite{ptas-geometric,mwis-ptas,ptas-graph-journal}.
-Using a slab decomposition and the longest path in a DAG, it is possible to obtain an approximation ratio of $(1+(2/\sqrt{3})+\eps) < 2.16$ in $O(n^2)$ time~\cite{mwis-ptas}.
-Alternatively, a geometric $5$-{ap\-prox\-i\-ma\-tion} can be obtained in $O(n \log n)$ time by a greedy approach that considers the vertices in decreasing order of weights, or in $O(n+m)$ time in the graph-based version~\cite{heuristics}.
+The maximum-weight independent set problem (WIS) also admits PTASs for UDGs, the fastest of which is geometric and attains a $(1+\eps)$-approximation in $O(n^{4\lceil2/\eps\sqrt{3}\rceil})$ time~\cite{ptas-geometric,ptas-graph-journal,mwis-ptas}.
+Using a slab decomposition and the longest path in a DAG, Matsui~\cite{mwis-ptas} showed how to obtain an approximation ratio of $(1+(2/\sqrt{3})+\eps) < 2.16$ in $O(n^2)$ time.\footnote{After this article, the running time has been reduced to $O(n \log^3 n)$ using advanced data structures~\cite{is2apx2}.} Alternatively, a geometric $5$-{ap\-prox\-i\-ma\-tion} can be obtained in $O(n \log n)$ time by a greedy approach that considers the vertices in decreasing order of weights, or in $O(n+m)$ time in the graph-based version~\cite{heuristics}.
 In comparison, the algorithm presented in Section~\ref{s:WIS} obtains a $(4+\eps)$-approximation in linear time.
-Note that, for the unweighted version, a geometric greedy approach that considers the vertices from left to right~\cite{heuristics} can be implemented to give a $3$-{ap\-prox\-i\-ma\-tion} in $O(n)$ time with floor function and constant-time hashing.
-The high running time of the existing PTASs also motivated the recent discovery of an $O(n^3)$-time $2$-{ap\-prox\-i\-ma\-tion} algorithm for the unweighted version~\cite{is2apx}.
+Note that, for the unweighted version, a geometric greedy approach that considers the vertices from left to right can be implemented to give a $3$-{ap\-prox\-i\-ma\-tion} in $O(n)$ time with floor function and constant-time hashing~\cite{heuristics}.
+The high running time of the existing PTASs also motivated the discovery of an $O(n^3)$-time $2$-{ap\-prox\-i\-ma\-tion} algorithm for the unweighted version~\cite{is2apx}.

 The minimum vertex cover problem (VC) for UDGs is a rare example for which a geometric linear-time approximation scheme is known~\cite{marx05}.
 Previously, two high-complexity PTASs (one geometric and one graph-based) had been proposed~\cite{ptas-geometric,vc-graph}.